Purpose and Scope:

 SnapLogic’s Site may include publicly accessible blogs.
 The Site may also contain links and interactive features with various social media platforms (e.g., widgets).
 If you already use these platforms, their cookies may be set on your device when using our Site Services.
 You should be aware that Personal Data which you voluntarily include and transmit online in a publicly accessible blog, chat room, social media platform or otherwise online, or that you share in an open forum may be viewed and used by others without any restrictions.
 We are unable to control such uses of your information when interacting with a social media platform, and by using such services you assume the risk that the Personal Data provided by you may be viewed and used by third parties for any number of purposes.

 Human Resources Data

-SnapLogic collects Personal Data from prospective and former employees and contractors both in the United States and wherever we have employees abroad, which in Europe includes the United Kingdom (“Human Resources Data” or “HR Data”).
+SnapLogic collects Personal Data from prospective, current, and former employees, contractors, and consultants both in the United States and wherever we have employees abroad, which in Europe includes the United Kingdom (“Human Resources Data” or “HR Data”).
 We use HR Data in order to hire, pay and provide salary and benefits to our employees, and retain such information as required by applicable law.

 Information We Share